CityScope/CS_Brix/docsource/source/tutorial.rst

 	G.edit_types(['Type 1','Type 2','Type 3'])

 For most applications, you will want to turn off some of the cells and make them non-interactive.
 Usually, this will involve a shapefile or a geojson that contains the polygon that defines the interactive part of the table.
-If you have a Shapely polygon stored in `poly` you can set the non-interactive cells by using :func:`brix.Grid.set_noninteractive`:
+If you have a Shapely polygon stored in `poly` you can set the non-interactive cells by using :func:`brix.Grid_maker.set_noninteractive`:

 ::

 	G.set_noninteractive(poly)

 The final step is to commit the grid to CityIO.
-Use :func:`brix.Grid.commit_grid`:
+Use :func:`brix.Grid_maker.commit_grid`:

 ::